prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 you can get an idea of what you'll learn when continue reading.

 In an event sourced system all state changes are described by events.
-The fact that a new user was registered in our system would be one of those events another one would be that the user has logged in or changed the email address.
+The fact that a new user was registered in our system would be one of those events.
+Another one would be that the user has logged in or changed the email address.

 Let's analyze the last example.
 We start by looking at our database table after the user was registered.